Bullies are bad for you.

 A fist-in-your-face approach won’t work in a professional setting, so what you get are sneak attacks from the rear.

 (This post contains affiliate links, and if you purchase a product I receive a commission, at no extra cost to you.)

-This type of abuse is particularly insidious because often the only one who sees it is the victim.
-If they tell someone else about it, they’re apt to be met with disbelief.
-And the innocent target could easily be labeled as the troublemaker.
+This type of narcissistic abuse is particularly insidious because often the only one who sees it is the victim.
+If a victim tells someone else about it, he or she is apt to be met with disbelief.
+Consequently, the innocent target could easily be labeled as the troublemaker.

 Bullies typically come across as charming and likable.
 He or she is the last person anybody would suspect of behaving so horribly.

 Keep reading and I’ll describe some of the telltale signs you could have an adult bully in your midst.